hamlet-io/executor-python/hamlet-cli/README.md

 | Az       | https://docs.microsoft.com/en-us/cli/azure/  | No specific requirements | Azure deployments        |
 | Graphviz | https://graphviz.org/                        | No specific requirements | Diagram generation       |

+See the websites for each package for these ones, but they should also be available through OS package manages or language specific managers ( aws cli and az are both available through pypi)

 ### Cli Install

 Once you've got the prereqs installed the rest of hamlet is installed through the cli